 From a young age Mahalia dreamed of being a singer, and she expressed her emotions every week in the Mount Moriah Baptist Church.
 In 1935, she landed her first recording contract after being heard singing at a funeral.
 And as they always say, the rest is history.
 She brought the power of the church to the people, and became the most famous gospel singer of all time.

 As she was influenced by early blues musicians like Ma Rainey and Bessie Smith, Mahalia Jackson brought that intonation to gospel music.
 She passed her influences along, and you can hear Mahalia’s inflections in the wail of Little Richard and the warbling melisma of Aretha Franklin.
 I love the understated power in Somebody Bigger than You and I, and my dad’s favorite hymn, I Come to the Garden Alone.
-And note to Keyshia Cole, this is how His Eye Is On The Sparrow is done.
+This is how His Eye Is On The Sparrow is done, it’s the original standard.

 In 1959, Mahalia’s version of He’s Got the Whole World In His Hands became a hit on the Billboard 100.
 On August 28, 1963, she sang “I Been Buked and I Been Scorned,” on the steps of the Lincoln Memorial before her close friend Martin Luther King began his speech.
 Mahalia sat behind Dr. King, and she was the one who called out “Tell them about your dream, Martin!, Tell them ’bout your dream,” thereby spurring his oration so memorably forward.